lusianneDjepang/prometheus_clearwater/README.md

 * `ip@:9090` to view prometheus Dashbord
 * and `ip@:3000` to view grafana Dashbord

+## Storage

+We have implement a cript who copi the metrics in prometheus volume and put it in a file.
+We have called this file __readwrite.py__

 # Contributing

 We'd love for you to contribute to this container.
 You can request new features by creating an issue, or submit a pull request with your contribution.